TemTea/Tildes/src/site/notes/Buds.md

 It's a couple years till we meet again, for a birthday wish, During the visit an unseen switch got flipped, then it's

-Flip flip, quick moves of wrist,
+Flick flick, quick moves of wrist,
 Turns a butterfly[^8] to something dangerous.
 The only hint of that conniption fit,
 Was a future for which you were ill-equipped.